 Political Action Committee

-The Human Rights Campaign plays a lead role in placing gay-related issues where they belong – in the mainstream of American politics.
+The Human Rights Campaign plays a lead role in placing LGBT-related issues where they belong – in the mainstream of American politics.
 Most importantly, HRC makes financial and in-kind contributions to candidates vying for seats in the U.S. Senate and House of Representatives during the election season.
 HRC’s non-partisan political action committee makes such contributions directly to candidates.
 Using a specific set of carefully developed criteria, HRC PAC taps those candidates who have a solid history of support for lesbian and gay equality in a number of areas, including hate crimes prevention, employment non-discrimination and HIV/AIDS care, treatment, prevention and research.
 Another factor the HRC PAC considers when choosing candidates is whether their contests will be close.
 In addition to financial contributions, HRC PAC also helps organize fund-raisers and generates volunteers for the races.

 Through HRC PAC, HRC staff members provide candidates with critical advice on organizing, fund raising and winning elections.
 HRC staff members also work on targeted races to assist candidates in their elections.
 The staff members, along with members of HRC’s Action Network, are also responsible for organizing and coordinating volunteer efforts of other HRC members in local congressional or Senate campaigns targeted by HRC.
 And Action Network members educate federal lawmakers during their visits to their home districts on issues affecting their lesbian, gay, bisexual and transgender constituents.

 The following components make up the criteria for determination of whether the Human Rights Campaign will endorse a candidate: support for issues of concern to the lesbian, gay, bisexual and transgender community; (2) demonstrated leadership on HRC’s issues and (3) viability.

 (1) Support for lesbian, gay, bisexual and transgender equality